 - The probes are not color-coded.
 This would be a huge, welcome addition to the kit – and many others – and would make telling the difference between probes so much easier.
 As it stands, there’s no way to tell which probeis which while it’s on the grill and when you’re glancing at your phone from inside the kitchen.

-For about $59.99 on Amazon, the Inkbird IBT-4XS provides an excellent value for a wireless Bluetooth meat thermometer.
+For the price, the Inkbird IBT-4XS provides an excellent value for a wireless Bluetooth meat thermometer.
 Most grilling fanatics and amateur smokers may never need the quality, features and robustness of the more expensive thermometers out there, like the Tappecue or Flame Boss.
 In that case, the InkBird fits the bill perfectly.
 It’s extremely easy to setup and use, it reads temperatures quite accurately, and while not bombproof, is well-built and durable enough for everyday use.

 There are a few things we would like to see, such as weatherproofing and impact-resistance.
 And the cables are a bit long, becoming easily tangled when dealing with multiple pieces of meat.
 It would also be nice to have some kind of color coding so you can more easily keep track of which probe is plugged into which port at a glance.
 You can set different colors for each probe on the app, but there is nothing included to mark the physical probes.

 For the price, however, the Inkbird IBT-4XS is a solid meat thermometer.
 While there are other similar Bluetooth thermometers available at comparable prices, the Inkbird offers more probes than most, and has a much simpler interface.